kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	- I told Valindra we should stay far back in case they're being followed.
 But we didn't notice anything.
 	- Ria said they were able to negotiate for their release.
 - Valindra and I spoke, I urged her to use judgement and maintain secrecy.
 She asked about me insulting Lewis's whore of a mother.
 I asked about her family.
 She remembers flashes of her mother.
 She asked if I was a mother, I said once, a long time ago.
 My kind don't often have kids so it was a shock.
 I talked to her about raising corpse moths in an apiary, said maybe I would raise the party as my kids.
 Said I often experience boredom, would try and be a good example for her.
 She said she trusts me.
 Encouraged me to mess with others outside of the group for mischief.
 I hinted about her masturbating/developing feelings for the others and to let me know if she feels anything different.
+- Back in the rebel camp
+	- Schwarz said the rebels are going to Lena village and take Jonas with them to work on the cure there.

 - Vethitov = my love (Draconic)